-Realignment of the Division of Juvenile Justice
+Realignment/Closure of Division of Juvenile Justice

 SB 823 transfers responsibility for managing all youthful offenders from the State to local jurisdictions, a process known as Realignment.
 Under 2020-21 Budget Trailer Bill SB 92, commitments of new juvenile offenders ends July 1, 2021.